HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

  {{ figure_markup(
   image="form-input-name-sources.png",
-  caption="Where inputs get their accessible names from.", description="33.0% of desktop inpute elements and 32.7% of mobile input elements have no accessible name. `relatedElement: label` is the source for 27.2% of desktop pages and 27.4% of mobile pages.
+  caption="Where inputs get their accessible names from.", description="A bar chart showing 33.0% of desktop inpute elements and 32.7% of mobile input elements have no accessible name. `relatedElement: label` is the source for 27.2% of desktop pages and 27.4% of mobile pages.
 For `placeholder` it's 24.9% and 25.3% respectively, for `attribute: aria-label` it's 6.7% and 6.9%, for `attribute: value` it's 3.9% for both, for `attribute: title` it's 1.9% and 1.8%, for `attribute: alt` it's 1.0% and 0.8%, for `relatedElement: aria-labelledby` it's 0.7% and 0.8%, for `attribute: type` it's 0.6% and 0.5%, for `contents` and `relatedElement: aria-labeledby` they are too small and so show as 0.0%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQf4cxIC7ywDV-K2RpfaTeCYI4URyJE1air8BCAxoOw7VW9MjGRQfwHuILvhw-6UmcWnsrAJ0-1TTD_/pubchart?oid=1447032816&format=interactive", sheets_gid="1517205301", sql_file="form_input_name_sources.sql",